What is Moselele? When is it?

 I’m a beginner – can I come to Moselele?

-The first thing to do is to print out the songbooks and have a little go at playing the easier songs.
+The first thing to do is to download the songbooks onto your tablet and have a go at playing the easier songs.

 It helps if you can practise strumming and get used to reading the chord tabs before your first visit, but don’t worry about not being able to finger all the chords straight away.
 Our advice is to stick to C (which is a one-finger chord) at first, and just play that every time it comes around.
 It comes around a lot.